 There is the equivalent of five daily Maths lessons each week.
 As with English, this can be flexible to suit the learning occurring in class that week.
 A Retrieval Practice→Clarify→Practice→Extend→Review model over several lessons works well, giving opportunities to provide further clarification through whole class teaching followed by specific practice.
 The aim is to move children towards independence, so careful scaffolding of support is in place, with the responsibility slowly shifting over to the children for their learning.

-We use the Big Maths programme to deliver starts of lessons and develop arithmetic skills based on CLIC - Counting, Learn its, It’s nothing new, Calculation, plus SAFE challenges - Shape, Amounts, Fractions, Explaining data.
-There are ‘Beat That’ tests at the end of each week to develop rapid arithmetic skills.
+We use retrieval practice to deliver starts of lessons and develop arithmetic skills based on CLIC - Counting, Learn its, It’s nothing new, Calculation.

 Children are expected to develop ‘Total Recall’ of basic number facts (see Appendix 5).
 Through tests children earn badges to show how they are acquiring knowledge and to celebrate how they are challenging themselves to be successful.
 Children can attempt tests as often as they want to and are encouraged to persevere.

 We use Mathletics as an online tool to support homework.
 Classes set individual homework at an appropriate level each week.

 Numbots (Reception and Year 1) and Times Tables Rockstars (Year 2 - Year 6) are also available for home learning.